jmaes12345/lhasa-kata/README.md

 Each example file is a simple example for each of the paths and has an expected category.
 The test data files are for checking your code “in the wild” with more complex objects.

-For simplicity, the colours used to start with will be named, as will shapes.
+For simplicity, the colours used will be named, as will shape elements.
+For example:
+* color uses "red" rather than "#FF0000".
+* circles use "circle" rather than "ellipsis" or "path".
+* rectangles use "rect" rather than "polygon" or "path".

 The workflow looks like this: